Saint-Pée-sur-Nivelle

-Saint-Pée-sur-Nivelle (/fr/, literally Saint-Pée on Nivelle; Senpere; Sant Pé sus Nivelle) is a village and a commune in the Pyrénées-Atlantiques department in southwestern France.
+Saint-Pée-sur-Nivelle (/fr/, literally Saint Peter on Nivelle; Senpere; Sent Pèr de Nivèla) is a village and a commune in the Pyrénées-Atlantiques department in southwestern France.
 It is part of the traditional Basque province of Labourd.

 The village is scattered in several neighbourhoods, with the main nucleus located at a crossroads.
 As its name in French conveys, the village is located on the river Nivelle.

 The village is renowned for the "Herri Urrats" festival in support of the Basque-language schools (ikastolak) held in May on a yearly basis at the Lake of Senpere since the early 1980s.
 Tens of thousands of people turn out.
 It is located in the Arrondissement of Bayonne.